What is Career Online High School (COHS)?

 Will students receive their General Education Development (GED) Certificate?

 No. This is not a GED program.
 Successful graduates will earn an accredited high school diploma and a career certificate.
+However, if you have already passed part of the GED you can send in your records directly to COHS after you pass probation.

 What is the difference between a GED and a high school diploma?